Optional parameters common to all messages types

 For a description of the format of delivery reports sent via HTTP, see Receiving Delivery Reports.

 Adding subaccount and note details to a request

 You can use the optional subaccount and note fields to identify and catagorize messages.
 This is vital if you're reselling services or just want to group certain messages.

 The information is stored with the SMS messages billing record.
-Neither field is passed to the carrier.
+Neither field is passed to the network.